 The problem was, I had never made taco soup.
 I did a search and came up with lots of recipes, and as usual I did a little picking and choosing according to what our tastes our and the ingredients I had.
 This is the result.

 It’s a pretty quick and easy meal since it uses several canned ingredients.
 I have a large container of McCormick taco seasoning that I used, but I think I will start making my own after that is emptied.
 McCormick taco seasoning (not all their seasonings) is currently gluten free, but that could change.
 Always read labels.
 The amount of water is really up to you.
 This was a pretty thick soup, almost more of a chili, and my family greatly enjoyed it.

 - 1 medium onion, chopped

-- 1 package taco seasoning mix (McCormick is currently gf, but always read the label)
+- 1 package gluten-free taco seasoning mix (or homemade)

 - 1 can small red beans (or kidney beans), drained and rinsed